oughtinc/primer/chapters/tool-use/web-search.md

 ## Answering questions given search results

-Now all we need to do is stick the search results into the Q\&A prompt:
+Now all we need to do is stick the search results into the Q\&A prompt (remember to update the code below with your own API key):

 {% code title="answer_by_search_direct.py" %}